Hunting Down White Dwarf--Main Sequence Binaries Using Multi-Wavelength Observations: Results and Discussion

-Based on the simulations by \citet{Rebassa2021}, $\sim$91\% of the total WD--MS population in our Galaxy is expected to be hidden in the MS of the optical CMD since the total optical flux is dominated by the MS companion.
-Our study shows an easy-to-implement pathway to reveal this dominant population.
+Based on the simulations by RM21, $\sim$91\% of the total WD--MS population in our Galaxy is expected to be hidden in the MS of the optical CMD since the MS companion dominates the total optical flux.
+Our study shows an easy-to-implement pathway to reveal this population given that multi-wavelength data exist for these sources.
 Since the key ingredient of our detection method is to construct both the UV and the optical CMDs using the same sources, our results show that the census of WD--MS binaries, particularly those harboring hotter, younger, more massive, and smaller WDs can be improved in future through deep UV photometric observations \citep[][]{WDS1_parsons2016, WDS2_Rebassa2017, WDS5_Ren2020}.
-Considering the challenges to carry out high-resolution spectroscopic observations of a large number of stars in the field, our method illustrates a simpler way to detect WD--MS binaries and estimate their stellar parameters.
-Of course, once identified, parameter estimation can be significantly improved by followup high-resolution spectroscopic studies \citep[][]{WDS1_parsons2016}.
-In this context, we expect that deep UV surveys with the Ultra-Violet Imaging Telescope on-board AstroSat \citep[][]{tandon2017a, tandon2017b} or the upcoming UV mission INdian Spectroscopic and Imaging Space Telescope (INSIST) \citep[e.g. ][]{purni_2022_INSIST} can provide a huge boost to identifying new WD--MS binaries in the Milky Way by simply adopting the method described in this study.
+Considering the challenges to carry out high-resolution spectroscopic observations of a large number of stars in the field, our method illustrates a simple way to detect WD--MS binaries and estimate their stellar parameters.
+Of course, once identified, parameter estimation can be significantly improved by follow-up high-resolution spectroscopic studies \citep[][]{WDS1_parsons2016}.
+In this context, we expect that deep UV surveys with the Ultra-Violet Imaging Telescope on board AstroSat \citep[][]{tandon2017a, tandon2017b} or the upcoming UV mission INdian Spectroscopic and Imaging Space Telescope (INSIST) \citep[e.g. ][]{purni_2022_INSIST} can provide a huge boost to identifying new WD--MS binaries in the Milky Way by simply adopting the method described in this study.